superduper-io/superduper/README.md

 ### Developer contract

-- Easier path to integrating AI models.
-Developers only need to implement these methods
+- Easier path to integrating AI models and components.
+Developers only need to implement these methods:

 | Optional | Method | Description |
 | --- | --- | --- |